Introduction

 Ensuring Stability and Safety

-Use a stud finder: Start by utilizing a stud finder to pinpoint the locations of the studs within your wall.
-These structural elements are vital for securely anchoring your medicine cabinet.
+Use a stud finder: Begin by using a stud finder to locate the studs in your wall.
+These important supports are crucial for safely anchoring your medicine cabinet.

-Mark stud locations: After locating the studs, use a pencil to mark their positions.
-This will serve as a guide for drilling and help prevent unnecessary damage to the wall.
+Mark stud locations: Once you’ve found the studs, use a pencil to mark where they are.
+This will help guide your drilling and keep the wall intact.

 Consider the Positioning of Plumbing and Electrical Lines